 Figure 3: Stability analyses for EMMA and the contributing individual algorithms.
 The black curve shows the average station bias and the red curves its uncertainty represented by the station-to-station standard deviation and error propagation from single sounding measurement noise.

-In terms of the frequency of potential outliers and standard deviation of the difference to CarbonTracker and TCCON, EMMA is usually under the top three performing individual algorithms (Figure 5, bottom).
+In terms of the frequency of potential outliers and standard deviation of the difference to CarbonTracker and TCCON, EMMA is usually performing similarly well as compared to the top four performing individual algorithms (Figure 5, bottom).